HEALPix Facility Installation Guidelines

 Note that during the compilation with make (see below), the

-src/healpy/setup.py Python script will be invoked to automatically prompt a fresh compilation of the
+pip command will prompt a fresh compilation of the

 can be done independently of the C++ installation described above.